maxen11/QuizCompass/README.md

-# Projecrt specification TDDD27 Advanced webprogramming - QuizCompass

 ## Description
-This is a platform for a revolutionary Geographical Quiz.
+This is a platform for a Geographical Quiz.
 Here you can answer quizzes with for example images or text which relates to some geographical location and is then able to place this out on a map.
 For example, if you are presented with an image of Cleopatra with the text "Where did she rule?", you should choose Egypt on a map.

 The quizzes are hosted in rooms which hosts a set of questions.
 You can either create your own room for a quiz which contains your own questions or images which all relate to a geographical location, or browse rooms which other users have created.
 For the different rooms, you can connect to a lobby with other users and compete in this quiz in real-time, and if you feel like it, chat with your competitors in real-time.